zippy/anansi/README.markdown

 Install [Leiningen](http://github.com/technomancy/leiningen) if you haven't already.
-Assuming you have a bin directory for your user and its already in you shell path you can do it like this:
+Assuming you have a bin directory for your user and its already in your shell path you can do it like this:

     $ curl -O ~/bin/lein http://github.com/technomancy/leiningen/raw/stable/bin/lein
     $ chmod 755 bin/lein